-The Faroe Islands hunt
+The Faroe Islands Whale Hunt

-The cruel slaughter of pilot whales each year in the Faroe Islands!
+The cruel slaughter of Pilot whales each year in the Faroe Islands.

 Each year in the summer months the so called Grindadráp is taking place in the Faroes Islands.
-Around 800 long-finned pilot whales and many Atlantic white-sided dolphins are killed in this non-commercial and organized slaughter which has existed as a tradition for centuries.
+Around 800 long-finned Pilot whales and many Atlantic white-sided dolphins are killed in this non-commercial and organized slaughter which has existed as a tradition for centuries.

 Many Faroese consider the hunt an important part of their food culture and history.